browserengineering/book/book/chrome.md

 There are many considerations and optimizations of this kind that are needed to make text layout super fast.

-That method will pilfer the code from the old `flush` method.
+That method will pilfer code from the old `flush` method.
 First, let's lay out each word:

 ``` {.python indent=8}